voxpupuli/puppet-redis/README.md

 }
 ```

-**Warning** note that it requires [puppetlabs/apt](https://forge.puppet.com/puppetlabs/apt) on Debian or Ubuntu distros.
+**Warning** note that it requires [puppetlabs/apt](https://forge.puppet.com/puppetlabs/apt) on Ubuntu distros.
 On Red Hat [puppet/epel](https://forge.puppet.com/puppet/epel) is needed unless the installation is using Software Collections.
 In that case will install `centos-release-scl-rh` from CentOS extras.
 For RHEL or other RHEL-derivatives this isn't managed.

 ### Redis Sentinel